insooth/insooth.github.io/selective-argument-application.md

 //        ^~~ f replaced with m
 ```

 The missing part is the recorder invocation.
-The `record` action, that does the actual recording, accepts values of types for which some predicate `P` is satisfied only.
+The `record` action, that does the actual recording, only accepts values of types for which some predicate `P` is satisfied.
 That is, we have to filter out the passed arguments' sequence before applying it to the `record` action.

 ## Filtering